dibyadg/heart_disease_prediction/README.md

 ##  Overview
 Cardiovascular disease is the leading cause of death worldwide.
 Early detection enables interventions that save lives.
 This project replicates a **real-world analyst workflow**: taking a raw clinical dataset, exploring patterns, engineering features, and evaluating multiple ML algorithms.
-The goal is to demonstrate **end-to-end data science practice**—not to build a production medical tool.
+The goal is to demonstrate **end-to-end data science practice** not to build a production medical tool.

 ---